 As our colleagues and communities around the world faced the ongoing challenging circumstances of COVID-19, we remain committed to promoting positive mental health and wellbeing.
 Many Compass locations have established dedicated mental health campaigns with specialist advice and resources, consultations with psychologists to employees working on the frontlines of the COVID-19 pandemic and their immediate families.

 5.5 Ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision making

-We want to empower women to work with Compass.
-For us, this means investing in our female colleagues through development and training schemes, as well as encouraging women led-suppliers.
-We are also a lead supporter of Women in Hospitality, Travel and Leisure, a cross industry initiative dedicated to increasing women’s representation in leadership positions.
+We want to empower women to work with Compass Group.
+For us, this means investing in our female colleagues through development and training schemes, as well as encouraging women-led suppliers.
+We are also a lead supporter of Women in Hospitality, Travel and Leisure, a cross-industry initiative dedicated to increasing women’s representation in leadership positions.

 8.5 Achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value

 8.7 Take active measures to eradicate forced labour, end modern slavery and human trafficking and end child labour in all its forms

 8.8 Protect labour rights and promote safe and secure working environments for all workers

 Our people are crucial to our business success and our most important asset.
 We work with local communities across the globe to offer fair and safe employment and promising career opportunities.

 To promote work for all, we run diversity and inclusion programmes and action councils and provide skills training to disadvantaged people in our communities.
 We also work throughout our operations and with our suppliers to address human rights and modern slavery risks, conducting audits and providing training.